Land0fChocolate/NewEmeraldRomHack/README.md

 - Gym Leaders do more:
 	- Roxanne trades evolution stones for fossils.
 	- Brawly can give a random shard daily.
+	- Tate and Liza grant access to Jirachi.
 - Item changes
 	- Quick Claw now increases speed by 10% when user is below 50% health.
 	- Vitamins give 20 EVs instead of 10.